The Impact of Customer Journey Hijacking on eCommerce Q4 Sales in the US

 Fill in the form below and read the next chapters!

-The sheer number of online consumers affected on a daily basis by journey hijacking is staggering.
+The sheer number of online consumers affected on a daily basis by Customer Journey Hijacking is staggering.
 During the non-holiday shopping season, 15-25% of user sessions are interrupted by unauthorized ads, and in 40-70% of these cases, the ads feature competitive products that hijack the customer to the retailer’s competitors.
 These figures increase dramatically during peak shopping seasons, as indicated in the charts below:

 The following examples include screenshots of infected browsers and illustrate how customers will experience retailer sites: